inammar/Terms-and-definitions-Selenium-TestNG/README.md

 Difference: Implicit Wait is set once and applies throughout the script, whereas Explicit Wait is specified for individual elements.

+#### 5.4.
+XPath

+What is XPath?
+XPath is a language used to locate elements on a web page.

+There are two main types of XPath: Absolute XPath and Relative XPath.

+        Absolute XPath: Starts from the root node and follows a specific path to the element, which we want to identify.
+It's less flexible because any change in the path will break the XPath.
+        The key characteristic of XPath is that it begins with the single forward slash (/).

+        Relative XPath: Starts from any node and allows for more flexible paths.
+A relative XPath starts with the // symbol.
+It is mainly used for automation since even if an element is removed or added in the DOM, the relative XPath is not impacted.

+An absolute XPath is long and difficult to maintain (html/body/tagname/…).
+While a relative XPath is short (//*[@attribute='value']).

 ### 6. TestNG definition

 TestNG is a testing framework for the Java programming language.
 The design goal of TestNG is to cover a wider range of test categories: unit, functional, end-to-end, integration, etc., with powerful and easy-to-use functionalities.